 - Have a body mass index (BMI) lower than or comparable to the BMIs of non-milk drinkers

-- The vitamins and minerals help build and repair muscle, making it a great post-exercise beverage and a healthy alternative to sports drinks
+The vitamins and minerals in milk help build and repair muscle, making it a great post-exercise beverage and a healthy alternative to sports drinks

 The Role of Flavored Milk in Child Nutrition Programs

-The Dietary Guidelines for Americans, numerous health organizations and the latest science support the continued role of flavored milk as a core component of child nutrition programs.
-Milk is a nutrient-rich beverage that’s good for kids, supported by the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) and the Child and Adult Care Food Program (CACFP).
+The Dietary Guidelines for Americans, numerous health organizations, and the latest science support the continued role of milk as a core component of child nutrition programs.
+Milk is a nutrient-rich beverage that’s good for kids, supported by the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the Child and Adult Care Food Program (CACFP).

-Flavored and unflavored milk provides the same nine essential nutrients (calcium, potassium, phosphorous, protein, vitamins A, D and B12, riboflavin and niacin) and can help kids meet their calcium requirements.
+Whether flavored or unflavored, milk provides the same thirteen essential nutrients (calcium, potassium, phosphorous, protein, vitamins A, D, and B12, riboflavin, niacin, iodine, potassium, selenium, and zinc) and can help kids meet their calcium requirements.
 Kids who consume milk meet their calcium requirements without consuming significantly more added sugar compared to those who do not consume milk.